 On Your Stomach

 Out of all the sleeping positions, sleeping on your stomach is typically not recommended by doctors.
 That is because when you sleep on your stomach, it can exaggerate the curve in your lower back and make it difficult to maintain a neutral spine.
-When you sleep on your stomach, it involves you turning your head to one side or the other, which can strain your neck and lead to chronic pain.
+Sleeping on your stomach often forces the neck into an unnatural position, which can strain the spine and lead to discomfort.
+When you sleep on your stomach, it involves turning your head to one side or the other, which can strain your neck and lead to chronic pain.
 While there isn’t one correct posture while sleeping, talk to your doctor if you sleep on your stomach, as this may be contributing to your aches and pains during the day.

 Improve Your Sleeping Conditions